-Fiddler Everywhere can be used to capture and inspect traffic that comes from iOS devices and simulators.
+You can use Fiddler Everywhere to capture and inspect traffic that comes from iOS devices and simulators.
+This article describes the required steps.

-- Enable the remote connections in Fiddler Everywhere client via Settings > Connections > Allow remote computers to connect
+- Enable the remote connections in Fiddler Everywhere client through Settings_ > Connections > _Allow remote computers to connect

 - Remember the IP address of the machine on which Fiddler Everywhere is running.
 You can use built-in OS tools to obtain the IP address (like ipconfig on Windows or ifconfig on Linux) or the Fiddler Everywhere popup status on the bottom right part of the client.
 For demonstration purposes, let's assume that the local IP used by the machine (which runs Fiddler Everywhere) is 192.168.0.101